cardano-scaling/alba/design/design.md

-tiny rounding errors in parameter derivation due to the use of floats and tiny errors when using a uniformly random hash output to sample some distribution needed for ALBA (e.g., Bernoulli, Uniform, Binomial, Poisson).
+tiny rounding errors in parameter derivation due to the use of floats and tiny errors when using a uniformly random hash output to sample some distribution needed for ALBA (e.g., Bernoulli, uniform, binomial, Poisson).
 We will also probably not rigorously analyze the $H_1$ optimization described in section 3.3 of the paper.